-Telefilm’s Talent to Watch Program
+Telefilm Canada Talent to Watch Program

-Applications for the CWWA-WIDC nomination(s) will be adjudicated by a jury of WIDC peers.
-The CWWA Board will submit the nomination(s) to Telefilm Canada along with the Nominee’s project portfolio (as provided by the nominee(s)).
+Applications for the WIDC nomination(s) are adjudicated by a jury of WIDC peers.
+According to Telefilm’s program instructions, and as they may change from time to time, the CWWA Board submits the WIDC nomination(s) to Telefilm Canada along with the Nominee’s project portfolio (as provided by the nominee(s)).

 How to Apply:

 By the deadline (per above), send link to a Dropbox folder (NOT Google or OneDrive) to: email@example.com